keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 1.md

 ## Mammoth Arm Inn & Intro

 >[!Intro]
 >It's mid-august in Andefaelt, the beginning of monsoon season on the western side.
+It's a relatively clear day in Kalivny, for all that's worth.
+The gravel roads and wheat fields glistening with morning showers, now being exposed to the mid-day sun.
 >
 >It's roughly mid-day, and the Mammoth Arm Inn is starting to fill up with people heading for lunch.